 Why Choose Cloud Torrent Services

-Don’t worry about seeding, because cloud torrents including Bitport.io are pre-configured to seed files to the 1:1 ratio.
-If you want more, contact them and they’ll configure it to the ratio you want.
+Don’t worry about seeding, because cloud torrents, including Bitport.io, are pre-configured to seed files to the 1:1 ratio.
+If you want more, contact them, and they’ll configure it to the rate you want.

-Cloud torrenting run on servers built and dedicated to torrenting alone.
-Everything is optimized for torrenting and so it’s like owning a torrenting machine with maximum capabilities.
-Downloaded files are also made available on many devices including Android, iOS, and Smart TVs.
+Cloud torrenting runs on servers built and dedicated to torrenting alone.
+Everything is optimized for torrenting, and so it’s like owning a torrenting machine with maximum capabilities.
+Downloaded files are also made available on many devices, including Android, iOS, and Smart TVs.

 How to Get Started